Kanna-Neko/dew/README.md

 ## dew lang
 This command will show current and total choice you can choose when nothing after command

-If you want to change language, you can use dew lang {language shortcut}
+If you want to change language, you can use dew lang \<language shortcut\>

 example:
 ```shell